CK-Repo/PropineInterview/TestPlan_AdditionCalculator.md

 The verification of problem will be done along with the regression/smoke testing.

 ### __4.5 Automation Testing__
-Will be automating the smoke suite, all the positive flows by using Protractor, Selenium tools which uses Typescript as the Scripting language.
+Will be automating the smoke suite, all the positive flows by using protractor, selenium tools which uses typescript as the scripting language.
 1. Creating of base framework with the execution reports.
 2. Writing the test scripts for smoke suite.